kyma-project/test-infra/cmd/image-builder/README.md

 ```

 All enabled signers under `'*'` are used globally.
 Additionally, if a repository contains another signer configuration
-in the `org/repo` key, image-builder also uses this service to sign the image.
+in the `org/repo` key, Image Builder also uses this service to sign the image.
 If the job is running in CI (Prow), it picks up the current `org/repo` value from the default Prow variables.
-If binary
-is running outside of CI, `--repo` flag will have to be used.
-Otherwise, the configuration will not be used.
+If binary is running outside of CI, the `--repo` flag must be used.
+Otherwise, the configuration cannot be used.

-Currently, image-builder contains a basic implementation of a notary signer.
+Currently, Image Builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to
 the [`sign`](../../pkg/sign) package, and its code.

 ## Named Tags

-image-builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
+Image Builder supports passing the name along with the tag both using the `-tag` option or config for the tag template.
 You can use `-tag name=value` to pass the name for the tag.

 If the name is not provided, it is evaluated from the value: